wp-plugins/oik-nivo-slider/readme.txt

 This is planned for a future version.

 = Can I put the [nivo] shortcode in my sidebar? =
 YES.
-You can use the [nivo] shortcode in sidebars, headers and footers as well as in posts, pages, and custom post types.
+You can use the [nivo] shortcode in sidebars, headers and footers by using a text widget.
+It's just like entering the shortcode into a post, page or custom post type.
 Remember you may need to set the post_parent parameter to control which posts are loaded.

+= Can I code the shortcode into header.php? =
+Not directly.
+In order to get the shortcode to expand you need to wrap it in some php.
+One way of achieving this is to code
+`<?php echo do_shortcode('[nivo post_type=attachment post_parent=487 caption=n]'); ?>`

 = Which version of the jQuery Nivo slider code is needed? = The plugin includes the FREE jQuery Nivo slider v2.7.1 from http://nivo.dev7studios.com/features/ excluding the demo files.
 There are some minor additions to the nivo-slider.css file to support additional function provided by the oik Nivo slider

+= Does it support version 3.1 of the jQuery Nivo slider? = This is planned for a future version.

 = Which version of jQuery does it use? =
 It uses the jQuery library provided by WordPress.
 In WordPress 3.3.1 it was 1.7.1.
 For WordPress 3.4.1 it is 1.7.2